lou9am/lou9am/README.md

 ### Interests
 AI(ML, DL), Data Analysis, Embedded Project with sensor
 ### Others
-Reading, GenshinImpact(AR 59 :] in ASIA server.
-If you wonder my UID, Feel Free to ASK!)
+Reading, GenshinImpact(AR 59 in ASIA server.
+If you wonder my UID, Feel Free to ASK! :] )

 ### What I Can
 1. OS : Windows, Mac, Linux